typelevel/cats-effect/README.md

 - `Effect[F]`
   + `def runAsync[A](fa: F[A])(cb: Either[Throwable, A] => IO[Unit]): IO[Unit]`

 The `runAsync` function is of particular interest here, since it returns the *concrete* type `IO[Unit]`.
-Effectively, what this type is asserting is that all effect-ish things must be able to asynchronous interpret into `IO`, which is the canonical parametric type for managing side-effecting computation.  `IO` in turn has several functions for (unsafely!) running its constituent actions *as* side-effects, for interoperability with legacy effectful APIs and for ending the world.
+Effectively, what this type is asserting is that all effect-ish things must be able to asynchronous interpret into `IO`, which is the canonical parametric type for managing side-effecting computation.  `IO` in turn has several functions for (unsafely!) running its constituent actions *as* side effects, for interoperability with legacy effectful APIs and for ending the world.
 Of course, concrete `Effect` implementations are free to define their own unsafe runner functions, and we expect that most of them will do exactly this.

-Really, this type signature is saying that, ultimately, `IO` is side-effects and side-effects are `IO`, especially when taken together with the `liftIO` function.
+Really, this type signature is saying that, ultimately, `IO` is side effects and side effects are `IO`, especially when taken together with the `liftIO` function.

 ### JavaScript and `unsafeRunSync()`